Mkvadrat/hotelhersones/wp-content/plugins/enjoy-instagram-instagram-responsive-images-gallery-and-carousel/readme.txt

-=== Enjoy Instagram feed with Widget and Shortcode on Wordpress website ===
+=== Enjoy Social Feed plugin for WordPress website ===
 Contributors: mediabeta
 Donate link: https://www.google.com/url?q=https%3A%2F%2Fwww.paypal.com%2Fcgi-bin%2Fwebscr%3Fcmd%3D_s-xclick%26hosted_button_id%3D8MXZ37DWHAX46&sa=D&sntz=1&usg=AFQjCNFHixLdowdc2AAEXDYmM9tQBl-TXQ
-Tags: Instagram, Instagram feed, Instagram Widget, Instagram grid, Instagram carousel, Embed Instagram, Embed Instagram feed, Instagram feed on website, responsive carousel, WordPress carousel, Instagram gallery, Instagram WordPress, Instagram pictures
-Requires at least: 4.0
+Tags: social feed, instagram carousel, social media feed, instagram widget, instagram feed Requires at least: 4.0
-Tested up to: 5.2
+Tested up to: 5.4
-Version: 4.0.6
+Version: 5.0.8
-Stable tag: 4.0.6
+Stable tag: 5.0.8
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Instagram feed on website by hashtag and profile.
-Instagram widget and shortcodes on posts, pages, sidebar.
+Formerly “Enjoy Instagram Feed”.
+Embed social feed on your WordPress website by hashtag and Instagram account.
+Widget and shortcodes on posts, pages, sidebar.

 == Description ==

-= Enjoy Instagram allows to display Instagram feed based on hashtag and public Instagram account with carousel and grid view. =
+= Embed Instagram feed on website by hashtag and public Instagram account.
+Add Social feed with Carousel and Grid view using simple shortcodes and widget.  =

+== Important ==
+Since June 29, 2020 Instagram changed its API.
+Our plugin has already moved to the new stable Instagram API: Basic Display API for Personal account and Graph API for Business one.
+DOWNLOAD AND INSTALL OUR LATEST VERSION.

+== FEATURES - ENJOY SOCIAL FEED PLUGIN FOR WORDPRESS==

-Only one plugin to publish, with widget and shortcode, Instagram pictures and Instagram videos in your pages, posts and sidebars.
+Only one plugin to publish Instagram feed on your pages, posts and sidebars with widgets and shortcodes.
-Each Instagram photo can be shown in Carousel and Grid mode with Lightbox effect.
+Each Instagram photo can be shown in Carousel and Grid VIEW with Lightbox effect.
-Enjoy Instagram is responsive and optimized for mobile devices.
+Enjoy Social Feed Plugin for WordPress is responsive and optimized for mobile devices.

-Once you have installed our plugin Enjoy Instagram, thanks to the presence of Enjoy Instagram icon on the editor, you are able to use shortcodes to embed feed in just one single line.
+Once you have installed our plugin Enjoy Social Feed Plugin for WordPress, thanks to the presence of the icon on the editor, you are able to use shortcodes and to embed feed in just one single line.

-= Here is Live Demo for Enjoy Instagram: = [http://www.mediabetaprojects.com/enjoy-instagram-premium/instagram-feeds-in-your-website-enjoy-instagram-free/](http://www.mediabetaprojects.com/enjoy-instagram-premium/instagram-feeds-in-your-website-enjoy-instagram-free/)
+= Here is Live Demo for Enjoy Social Feed Plugin for WordPress: = [http://www.mediabetaprojects.com/enjoy-instagram-premium/instagram-feeds-in-your-website-enjoy-instagram-free/](http://www.mediabetaprojects.com/enjoy-instagram-premium/instagram-feeds-in-your-website-enjoy-instagram-free/)

-= Enjoy Plugin for Instagram basic allows Instagram video visualization for browser supporting HTML5 =
+= Enjoy Social Feed Plugin for WordPress allows Instagram video visualization for browser supporting HTML5 =

-= Enjoy Instagram Basic Features =
+== BASIC FEATURES ==

+* NEW TEMPLATE for INSTAGRAM CAROUSEL FEED: Showcase and Polaroid
+* NEW —> Display Instagram feed for Personal or Business Instagram account
-* Hashtag-based Instagram feed to show photos by Instagram hashtag
+* NEW —> Hashtag-based Instagram feed to show photos by Instagram hashtag, also public hashtag
 * Profile-based Instagram feed to show photos by Instagram profiles
-* Instagram video visualization
 * Instagram Widget for sidebars to publish Instagram feed with carousel and grid visualization
 * Instagram Carousel feed and Instagram Grid feed to add with Shortcode
 * Shortcode button in the editor page and post

 * Pictures Transition for carousel: one picture / more pictures at a time
-* Option for activating Navigation in carousel view (yes/no)
+* Option for activating Navigation in Carousel view (yes/no)
 * Customization for Number of Instagram pictures to see in the same time

 * Number of columns and rows customizable